|

 A cottage style white kitchen decorated with a pretty DIY wood project .
 The wood kitchen organizer is painted a soft cream and is organizing a cookbook, wood cutting boards, and kitchen utensils.

-There’s something special about natural wood and the care that goes into making things by hand, it gives your kitchen a warm, personal, lived-in feel.
-Whether it’s a wooden countertop organizer like this one, a handmade cutting board, or a DIY wood tray, simple woodworking projects are a fun, frugal way to add character and that sweet, cottagecore touch.
+There’s something special about natural wood and the care that goes into making things by hand.
+It gives your kitchen a warm, personal, lived in feel.
+Whether it’s a wooden countertop organizer like this one, a handmade cutting board, or a DIY wood tray, simple woodworking projects are a fun and frugal way to add character.

 pretty DIY home pin it logo with a house icon.